Bengal Natural History Museum, Darjeeling

 Many butterflies such as Lime Butterfly, Western Courtier, Autumn Leaf, Blue Admiral, Plain Tiger, Blue Bottle, Red Helen, Paris Peacock etc.

 Snakes such as Vipers, Krait, Whip Snake, Rat Snake, Cat Snake, Cobra, Coral Snake

 Fishes like Katla, Bagha, Chega, Pabda, Singhi, Magur, Tangra, Katla, etc.

 And several other animals and creatures like Green Turtle Star Fish, Giant Leech, Indian Salamander etc.

 Watch the video of Bengal Natural History Museum

-It's about 10 minutes walk from the Chowrasta Mall and located behind the Gorkha Ranga Manch Bhawan.
-The approach is from the Robertson Road.
+NOTE: Earlier the musum building was about 10 minutes walk from the Chowrasta Mall and located behind the Gorkha Ranga Manch Bhawan.
+The approach was from the Robertson Road.
 Check out Darjeeling Map

 to see the location of the Museum.